What is Gaelic?

 The Gaelic language has been part of the Scottish consciousness for centuries - it's the ancient tongue of Scotland and is considered to be the founding language of the country.
-Its origins can be traced back as far as the 10th Century and it is believed to have been brought to Scotland by way of Ireland.
-From these beginnings, Gaelic spread throughout the country, becoming the main language of the medieval kingdom of Alba and remained that way right through until the 18th Century.

-This gradual adoption of English spread throughout the rest of the country, although Gaelic remained in more remote areas.
-Amazingly, despite over 200 years of decline, Gaelic still retains a strong identity in Scotland, mainly through the mediums of folklore, literature and music and it remains a vibrant contributor to modern Scottish life.
+Amazingly, despite over 200 years of decline, Gaelic still retains a strong identity in Scotland, mainly through the mediums of folklore, literature, and music.
+It remains a vibrant contributor to modern Scottish life.

 Callanish Standing Stones on the Isle of Lewis

 Gaelic, along with other languages and dialects in the British Isles, has been weakened by various examples of government policy.

 Contemporary legislation and policy are designed in response to this history.
 One example which captures the broader modern experience of Gaelic is the 1872 Education Act.
 This Act first established a system of state schooling in Scotland.

 The Act made English the sole language of instruction within Scottish schools.
 For the many parts of Scotland where Gaelic was the common language, this meant they could no longer receive their formal education in Gaelic.
 It also meant that the position of the language in public life was undermined.

 We can see the consequences of this below.
 You will notice Gaelic’s decline between the 1891 and 2011 censuses.

 - 1911: 202,398